 In 2010, Kelly’s aunt passed away.
 I’m not sure if this is the same aunt that had earlier implicated herself and Judy in Kelly’s murder.
 She had told Kelly’s sister that she would be leaving behind a letter, implying heavily that it would contain information about Kelly.
 I haven’t heard anything else about this letter, so I’m going to go out on a limb and say either it didn’t exist, or it didn’t pertain to Kelly’s disappearance.

 Also, was Judy the only one home at the time of his disappearance?
-I know she had a live-in boyfriend, named Curt Campbell.
-The information available is extremely limited since the local news doesn’t seem to archive any of their stories.
-All I can seem to find is statements from Judy, where she says other people told her this or that… But I can’t find where any of those people were ever actually questioned by the police.
-It’s easy to go around saying “so and so told me this”… if that’s true, why didn’t they go talk to the police about it?
+She was living with her boyfriend at the time of Kelly’s disappearance, after all.
+The information available is extremely limited since the local news doesn’t seem to archive any of its stories.
+All I can seem to find are statements from Judy, where she says other people told her this or that.
 I did manage to locate the email addresses of two separate individuals claiming to be Kelly’s cousins.
-I sent emails to both..
-I also emailed the detective assigned to Kelly’s disappearance.
-Of course, none of them replied.
-I didn’t have any better luck reaching out to the Help Find Kelly Facebook page either…
+I sent emails to both, but neither of them replied.
+I didn’t have any better luck reaching out to the Help Find Kelly Facebook page either.

 I know that Judy accused Kelly’s father, Bobby of taking Kelly but he was apparently cleared as a suspect.
 I haven’t seen his name mentioned anywhere as being a person of interest.
 This is another topic that I’ve seen contradictory information about.
 One article claimed that Bobby was living at the home of Judy’s parents in Breathitt County, Ky at the time of Kelly’s disappearance and another article claimed he was living in Madison County, Ky at the time.
 There were also rumors that Kelly had been kidnapped and taken to Florida, along with a few reported sightings.
 Per Judy, one of his school teachers had told her at one point that a school district in Florida had called and requested his school and medical records.
 Unfortunately, a fire has since destroyed most of the schools’ records, so none of this information could be verified.
-I have trouble with this, because why would they tell Judy but not call the police?
-There have been a few reported sightings in Florida, but nothing was ever considered to be credible.
-I’m not even sure who would have taken him to Florida, since his father was living in Kentucky at the time of his disappearance, and remained there until his death.
+There have been a few reported sightings in Florida, as well as Arkansas but none were considered to be credible.

 There was an article/video released in 2018 regarding Kelly’s disappearance by WHAS11.
 They keep saying that he vanished from Hazard, which is in a completely different county than Mousie/Larkslane.

-Sometime in the late ’90s, a tip came in urging police to look under a concrete porch that was poured at the home where he went missing from.
+Sometime in the late ’90s, a tip came in urging police to look under a concrete porch that was poured at the home where he went missing.
 I’m not sure of the date, none of the news articles I found that mentioned gave an exact time.

 After that, the last tip came into KSP in 2013.
 They were provided with a possible location where Kelly’s remains were rumored to have been buried, again, back on Pine Tree Hollow.
 After days of excavations and search efforts, they were unable to find any indication that it had ever been Kelly’s burial location.

-All in all, this case just get more and more confusing the deeper you dig.
+All in all, this case just gets more and more confusing the deeper you dig.
 In part because so many of the articles tell differing versions of events.
 This could be because the person they’re interviewing keeps changing their story, but it’s very frustrating to sort through.
 I can only imagine how LE must feel about it.
 Over the lifespan of this case, there has only been one person of interest mentioned: Judy Moore.
-Now, I’m not saying that I think she killed Kelly, but I do think there’s more than meets the eye to this story.
+Now, I’m not saying that I think she harmed Kelly, but I do think there’s more than meets the eye in this story.

 Statistically speaking, only one percent of abductions are non-familial.
-I’m not sure what evidence contributed to Kelly being listed as such, but I’m going to assume it was due to Judy’s statements at the time of his entry into NCMEC.
-However, I’m inclined to believe that he wasn’t abducted at all, and I believe someone knows exactly what happened to him, as well as where he is.
+I’m not sure what evidence contributed to Kelly being listed as such.
+Regardless of this, someone knows exactly what happened to him, as well as where he is.